Maria Fitzherbert: Possible children by George IV

 Edward VII, the Prince's great-nephew, granted permission to historian and Fitzherbert biographer William H. Wilkins to open her vault at Coutts Bank in 1906.
 The release of Wilkins' book later that year prompted several supposed descendants of the Prince and Fitzherbert to claim the latter's substantial estate.
-A Rebecca Fitzherbert Harris of Kenvil, New Jersey, maintained that through family lore she was the great-granddaughter of the couple via a purported son named Thomas Edward, named after Fitzherbert's first two husbands.
+A Rebecca Fitzherbert Harris of Kenvil, New Jersey, maintained that through family lore, she was the couple's great-granddaughter via a purported son named Thomas Edward, named after Fitzherbert's first two husbands.
 In a letter to Edward VII, Harris claimed that Thomas also had a brother and sister who lived for a time with their mother in Dublin.
 Thomas was supposedly sent to the United States in 1833 by Fitzherbert, who thought her children would be safer there following her death.
 Harris further stated that her family had received an income from an unknown source in the United Kingdom for many years.
 Harris requested access to Fitzherbert's papers to pursue her claim of the estate.
 Edward VII was noted to have acknowledged Harris's letter but stated that he would not assist her further.

-The second codicil to Maria Fitzherbert's will outlines her two principal beneficiaries, and includes a personal note: "this paper is addressed to my two dear children ...
+The second codicil to Maria Fitzherbert's will outlines her two principal beneficiaries and includes a personal note: "This paper is addressed to my two dear children ...
 I have loved them both with the tenderest affection any mother could do, and I have done the utmost in my power for their interests and comfort".

 Their married names were Mary Ann Stafford-Jerningham and Mary Georgina Emma Dawson-Damer.
 Stafford-Jerningham was nominally Fitzherbert's 'niece', and was raised as Mary Ann Smythe.
 Dawson-Damer was nominally the daughter of Admiral Lord Hugh Seymour and Lady Anna Horatia Waldegrave.
-Seymour had been a close associate of George IV since their youth, and Seymour's son George was an executor and minor beneficiary of Fitzherbert's will.
-There is no evidence that either of these women were the natural children of Maria Fitzherbert – indeed the reference to 'the affection any mother could do' (with stress on mother) could indicate she only saw herself as a mother-figure to them, and no more.
-The will makes no reference to any sons, though this observation must be seen in its historic context; of the ten illegitimate children of Dorothea Jordan, Anglo-Irish actress and mistress of 20 years to the Duke of Clarence, later King William IV, care for the five boys was initially assumed by their father and his households, and custody and care for the girls given to Jordan.
+Seymour had been a close associate of George IV since their youth and Seymour's son George was an executor and minor beneficiary of Fitzherbert's will.
+There is no evidence that either of these women were the natural children of Maria Fitzherbert – indeed, the reference to 'the affection any mother could do' (with stress on mother) could indicate she only saw herself as a mother figure to them and no more.
+The will does not refer to any sons, though this observation must be seen in its historical context: of the ten illegitimate children of Dorothea Jordan, Anglo-Irish actress and mistress of 20 years to the Duke of Clarence, later King William IV, care for the five boys was initially assumed by their father and his households, and custody and care for the girls given to Jordan.

-Notably, any such historical claim of descent is accompanied by controversy, and many of the preceding have been challenged.
+Notably, any historical claim of descent is accompanied by controversy, and many preceding have been challenged.
 Given the death of Princess Charlotte without surviving children, should the Ord link be substantiated, the line descended through them would join a large number of claimed surviving descendants of King George IV.